Deck Officer – Seaspan Ferries Corporation (SFC)

 If you are looking to join a fast-growing organization, operating some of our state-of-art vessels within close proximity to Metro Vancouver and Vancouer Island, apply now!

-Seaspan is committed to Employment Equity, supports diversity in the workplace, and encourages applications from all qualified individuals including, women, members of visible minorities, Aboriginal persons, and persons with disabilities.
+Seaspan is committed to Employment Equity, supports diversity in the workplace, and encourages applications from all qualified individuals including, women, members of visible minorities, Indigenous persons, and persons with disabilities.
+Furthermore, we are committed to providing an inclusive and accessible environment.
+If you require reasonable accommodation during the recruitment process, please let us know, and we will work with you to support your request.